salmasoma/Cell-Segmentation-in-Hematology-MIL/README.md

 # Cell-Segmentation-in-Hematology-MIL

 This repository contains the implementation and documentation for our research on enhancing leukemia subtype classification through innovative machine learning techniques.
-Developed at Mohamed Bin Zayed University of Artificial Intelligence, this project integrates Multiple Instance Learning (MIL) with advanced cell-level segmentation to address the complexities of accurately diagnosing different leukemia subtypes.
+Developed at Mohamed Bin Zayed University of Artificial Intelligence, this project integrates Multiple Instance Learning (MIL) with advanced cell-level segmentation to address the complexities of diagnosing different leukemia subtypes accurately.

 ## Background